francescovallone/loxia/packages/loxia_generators/README.md

 # Loxia Generators

-This package contains a set of generators for the Loxia framework.
+This library contains a set of generators for the Loxia ORM library.
 These generators are used to create the entities for the Loxia library.

 ## Installation